Mutual Funds Basics

 There are thousands of mutual funds, but most fall into a few broad categories:

 - Equity funds: invest mainly in stocks.
-They may focus on large companies, small companies, growth stocks, value stocks or specific sectors.
+They may focus on large companies, small companies, growth stocks, value stocks or specific sectors such as technology or healthcare.

-- Balanced or asset-allocation funds: hold a mix of stocks and bonds in one product, designed as an all-in-one portfolio.
+- Balanced or asset-allocation funds: hold a mix of stocks and bonds in one product, often marketed as an all-in-one portfolio solution.

 - Money market funds: hold very short-term, high-quality instruments and aim to preserve capital while providing modest interest.